Tejas-Nanaware/GAN-Anime-Characters/ReadMe.md

 # Introduction
 Apply several algorithms of Generative Adversarial Networks that can create anime faces.
-In this repository, I have applied four GAN Algorithms:
+In this repository, I have applied these GAN Algorithms:
 1. Deep Convolutional Generative Adversarial Networks (DCGAN).
 2. Wasserstein Generative Adversarial Networks (WGAN).
 3. StyleGAN by Nvidia Research Labs.